Ella Smith ca. 1907 Alabama Indestructible Baby cloth doll face, 24" tall

 also referred to as

-Alabama Baby dolls or Ella Smith dolls, were first patented in
+Alabama Baby dolls or Ella Smith dolls, began making her cloth dolls around

 have a molded face